Are you ready to discover your college program?

 In this view, human behavior reflects internal processing of the human mind, rather than simply a conditioned response to external stimuli.
 Learning involves the integration of information into a stored and usable body of knowledge.

-Cognitive psychology derives, in part, from Piaget's stages of development, which depend on biological factors such as age.
+Cognitive psychology derives, in part, from Jean Piaget's stages of development, which depend on biological factors such as age.
 Learning capacity and activity change over time as a person moves through life.
 For example, although older people have accumulated more knowledge, they do not always remain as teachable due to their tendency to adopt a more fixed outlook over time.

 Cognitivism emphasizes the importance of an expert in transmitting accurate information, yet sees a learner's success or failure in absorbing this information as largely dependent upon the learner's mental capacity, motivation, beliefs, and effort.